gnosis/GECO/Proposals/DCID-CorporateIdentity.md

 * DID authentication and communication library (implementing [DIDComm](https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0005-didcomm))
 * Secure Data Storage layer for identity owners to manage and share data and credentials
 * Gnosis App for identity management

+Please feel free to contact us for any questions.
+We'd be happy to have a call to discuss other potential cases and ideas for identity development on Gnosis ecosystem.